nadav-galili/regulation_training/instructions.md

 • Video Assignment:
 • Upon login, fetch the list of videos associated with the employee from the many-to-many relationship between employees and videos.
 • Video Behavior:
-• Initial State: Video is in “stop mode” (paused).
+• Initial State: Video is in "stop mode" (paused).
-• Start Playback: Employee presses a “Start” button.
+• Start Playback: Employee presses a "Start" button.
 • Stop Points:
 • The video pauses at pre-configured stopping points defined in the video_stopping_points table.
 • When a stop is reached, fetch the associated question (and its answers) from the questions and answers tables.